Houston Astros: 1991–1999: Fine tuning and first rebranding

 Coinciding with the change in ownership, the team switched uniforms and team colors after the 1993 season in order to go for a new, more serious image.
 The team's trademark rainbow uniforms were retired, and the team's colors changed to midnight blue and metallic gold.
 The "Astros" font on the team logo was changed to a more aggressive one, and the team's traditional star logo was changed to a stylized, "flying" star with an open left end.
 It marked the first time since the team's inception that orange was not part of the team's colors.
 Despite general agreement that the rainbow uniforms identified with the team had become tired (and looked too much like a minor league team according to the new owners), the new uniforms and caps were never especially popular with many Astros fans.

 Off the field, in 1994, the Astros hired one of the first African American general managers, former franchise player Bob Watson.
-Watson would leave the Astros after the 1995 season to become general manager of the New York Yankees and helped to lead the Yankees to a World Championship in 1996.
+Watson would leave the Astros after the 1995 season to become general manager of the New York Yankees and helped to lead the Yankees to a World Series championship in 1996.
 He would be replaced by Gerry Hunsicker, who until 2004 would continue to oversee the building of the Astros into one of the better and most consistent organizations in the Major Leagues.

 However, in 1996, the Astros again nearly left Houston.
 By the mid-1990s, McLane (like McMullen before him) wanted his team out of the Astrodome and was asking the city to build the Astros a new stadium.
 When things did not progress quickly toward that end, he put the team up for sale.
 He had nearly finalized a deal to sell the team to businessman William Collins, who planned to move them to Northern Virginia.
 However, Collins was having difficulty finding a site for a stadium himself, so Major League owners stepped in and forced McLane to give Houston another chance to grant his stadium wish.
 Houston voters, having already lost the Houston Oilers in a similar situation, responded positively via a stadium referendum and the Astros stayed put.